MicrosoftDocs/Viva/Viva/insights/advanced/analyst/why-build-an-employee-retention-model.md

 ### Next steps

-Advance to the next article to learn more details about an Employee Retention Model, including its terminology and how to model attrition.
+Advance to the next chapter to learn more details about an Employee Retention Model, including its terminology and how to model attrition.

 > [!div class="nextstepaction"]
 > [Learn more](what-is-an-employee-retention-model.md)